Acupuncture for Veterans

 Can I Use My VA Benefits?

 Yes!
-Mindi is a VA-approved healthcare provider.
+At Inner Ocean, we have VA-approved healthcare providers.
 Here is the process for working with us:

 - Talk to your VA primary care physician about your symptoms and that you believe Acupuncture can help

-- Ask them for a referral to see Mindi Counts, LAc. ( should also appear on their list of approved providers)
+- Ask them for a referral to see Mindi Counts, LAc, or John Winternitz, LAc, (both should appear on their list of approved providers)

 - The VA will authorize you for treatment + call our office with your authorization number